facebookresearch/ParlAI/docs/source/basic_tutorial.rst

 Advanced Worlds
 ^^^^^^^^^^^^^^^

-We also include a few more advanced worlds: in particular, we include both a BatchWorld and a HogwildWorld.
+We also include a few more advanced "container" worlds: in particular, we include both a BatchWorld and a HogwildWorld.
 These worlds are automatically used when either the ``numthreads`` parameter or the ``batchsize`` parameter are set to greater than one.
 Some extra functionality is needed to get these to work on the side